All Episodes

 I go, No, just go.

-But she was there last year and the year before that, and the year before that, so it was like God gave us a little blessing that moment.
+But she was there last year, and the year before that, and the year before that.

 My husband's retired from the police department after 25 years on Metro.

-So a lot of our friends ran toward to help, and it was just really upsetting to hear um a lot of stance that the liberals are taking on this and and the celebrities.
+And it was just really upsetting to hear a lot of stance that the liberals are taking on this and the celebrities.

 Stay out of it.

-You if you don't have anything positive.
+If you don't have anything to find out.

 This is their first impulse.

-They're their first impulse is to politicize.
+Their first impulse is to politicize.

-Oh my god, is there anything we can do to help?
+Oh, my God, is there anything we can do to help?

 That's not their first impulse.